eddieferrer/autofill/README.md

-Random User Form Auto-completion Tool
+Random User Form Auto-Fill Tool
 -------------------------------------

 This is a fork of: https://github.com/dsheiko/autofill